6 Tips to Support the Firearms Community

 Unfortunately, there are two very different divisions in society when it comes to firearms, those who are for, and those who are against.
 With the explosion of social media and the continued tragedies that dominate much of the news cycle, this divide has gotten wider for the firearms community.

-Most of those who oppose firearms in the hands of the individual, have no knowledge of the origins, intent, and the importance of the Second Amendment.
+Most of those who oppose firearms in the hands of the individual has no knowledge of the origins, intent, and the importance of the Second Amendment.

 There is nothing to be gained by continually arguing this issue.
 There is, however, something that every responsible gun owner should examine in their own lives.